Skip to main content

 About me

-I am a lecturer in the Department of Mathematics and Statistics, housed with the Living Systems Institute.
+I am an Associate Professor in the Department of Mathematics and Statistics, housed with the Living Systems Institute.
 I work primarily in the Faculty of Environment, Science and Economy, but work closely with the Faculty of Health and Life Science.
 In my research, I apply techniques from mathematical modelling (dynamical systems theory, bifurcation analysis) to understand how networks of cells come together to form biological networks that can perform functional tasks.
 I am particularly interested in spatio-temporal patterns of neural activity in the brain and their role in memory and spatial navigation, and the synchronisation of electrical activity amongst the insulin-secreting beta cells in the pancreas.

 Funding

-I am genereously supported by an EPSRC New Horizons Grant (with Dr Joël Tabak) and am a co-investigator on the EPSRC Hub for Quantitative Modelling in Healthcare.
+I am generously supported by a UKRI Future Leaders Fellowship and am a co-investigator on the EPSRC Hub for Quantitative Modelling in Healthcare.

-I have previously been supported by the Medical Reseach Council as a Skills Development Fellow and via a Royal Society Newton Mobility Grant to support a collaborative project with Dr. Marco Herrera and Prof. Hiriart (UNAM, Mexico) to study the interaction of stress hormones and metabolism.
+I have previously been supported by the Medical Reseach Council as a Skills Development Fellow and via an EPSRC New Horizons Grant.

 I am happy to support applications for summer internships for undergraduate students to the Society for Endocrinology, British Society for Neuroendocrinology and the London Mathematical Society.
 I have previously supervised three such internships in the past.